Table Of Contents

 Characteristics: Having a procession on the Huong River.

 This is the traditional festival in Hue with many rites.
-The Holy Mother procession takes place on the Huong River at night which starts from Hue Nam Temple to Hai Cat Communal House with a long line of boats bound together into big rafts.
-In the festival night, everyone wears court dress look like prince and princess in the Nguyen Dynasty.
-At the end of the festival are ceremonies of releasing and floating anterns.
+The Holy Mother procession takes place on the Huong River at night, which starts from Hue Nam Temple to Hai Cat Communal House with a long line of boats bound together into big rafts.

 Phu Xuan Communal House Festival